FLabastida/FLabastida/README.md

-- 👋 Hi, I’m @FLabastida
+- 👋 Hi, I’m @FLabastida a Software Development Engineer
-- 👀 I’m interested in Nodejs, Express and Python
+- 👀 I’m interested in Backend development, cybersecurity and videogames
-- 🌱 I’m currently learning React and Python
+- 🌱 I’m currently work with Nodejs, Express, MongoDB and Python, in my free time learning React and TS
-- 💞️ I’m looking to collaborate on web applications
+- 💞️ I’m looking to collaborate on web applications and mobile applications
-- 📫 To contact me please send a email to: fallsoftware.dev@gmail.com //Soon visit fall.software
+- 📫 To contact me please send a email to: fallsoftware.dev@gmail.com

 <!---
 FLabastida/FLabastida is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.